osk4r8088/hashguard-os/README.md

 # hashguard-os

 Password strength analyzer that checks against common patterns, leaked databases, and calculates entropy.
+(Some shit in here is completely vibe coded since I got stuck so hard I couldnt think of alternatives, feel free to fork and improve it)

 ## Features